Hans-Jørgen Holman

 Hans-Jörgen Holman (20 February 1925 – 6 August 1986) (also Hans-Jörgen Holmen-Guttormsen) was a Norwegian-American pianist/ harpsichordist and professor of music at Andrews University, Berrien Springs, Michigan.
-Holman specialized in Medieval and Renaissance music, and his 1961 Indiana University doctoral dissertation The Responsoria Prolixa of the Codex Worcester F 160 is considered one of the principal authoritative works on the vocal music of the medieval church.
+Holman specialized in Medieval and Renaissance music, and his 1961 Indiana University School of Music doctoral dissertation The Responsoria Prolixa of the Codex Worcester F 160 is considered one of the principal authoritative works on the vocal music of the medieval church.
 One of the first musicologists to pioneer computer aided big-data studies, Holman built a database of 48.000 melodic phrases from European and Scandinavian sources in order to trace melodic migration and development.
 He was particularly interested in questions concerning the relationship between the religious vocal folk music of Norway and the liturgical music of the medieval church.
 Holman gave papers on topics of musicology at several international conferences and made contributions to the Harvard Dictionary of Music.

 Life

 Early years

 Holman was born in Drammen south-east Norway.
 He was the only child of Hans and Kirsten Halvorsen Guttormsen.
 A family of profoundly pious Christians, they also had a successful business at the family estate called Holmen at nearby Konnerud, raising minks - yielding precious fur.
 The family's affluence provided Holman with a relatively comfortable upbringing - an illustrative anecdote is that his mother Kirsten was the first woman in the city to have a driver's license.
 Holman displayed early on that he was fitted with a powerful intellect and an inquisitive mind; he took a deep interest in music, but also pursued studies in mathematics, physics and chemistry.
 Holman was only 15 years old when Hitler's troops invaded Norway.
 Even though he was a mere teenager focusing on his education, it did not prevent him from becoming an active member of the underground resistance movement.